White Lion: Breakup (1991–1992)

 James LoMenzo and Greg D'Angelo joined Zakk Wylde's band, Lynyrd Skynhead, in the mid-1990s which became the band Pride & Glory when Greg D'Angelo was replaced by Brian Tichy.
 Pride & Glory released one album, then James LoMenzo left the band.
-James went on to record and tour with ex-Van Halen frontman David Lee Roth, Zakk Wylde's band Black Label Society, thrash metal pioneers Megadeth, and in 2013, joined John Fogerty's solo band.
+James went on to record and tour with ex-Van Halen frontman David Lee Roth, Zakk Wylde's band Black Label Society and thrash metal pioneers Megadeth.

 Vito Bratta stayed briefly with Atlantic Records to help produce an album for CPR, and later tried to form a new music group that never panned out.
 Despite a dedicated worldwide following of guitar aficionados, Vito disappeared from public view from 1992 until his interview by Eddie Trunk live on February 16, 2007.
 Vito is the sole owner of the White Lion music catalog, retaining the legal and distributive rights to all four original albums.
 The material was licensed entirely to Bratta's Vavoom Music, Inc, when Tramp sold off his share in the mid-1990s.

-Freak of Nature

-Mike Tramp went on to form the hard rock / heavy metal band Freak of Nature, The follow up was significantly heavier and darker than White Lion, featuring two guitar players and more visceral songs with a strong rhythmic foundation.
+Mike Tramp went on to form the alt-rock / heavy metal band Freak of Nature, The follow-up was significantly heavier and darker than White Lion, featuring two guitar players and more visceral songs with a strong rhythmic foundation.
 The band released three albums between 1992 and 1998, Freak of Nature, Gathering of Freaks, and Outcasts.
 The band shared stages with Helloween and Dio in Europe in 1993.
 Freak of Nature eventually disbanded in 1996.
-Tramp has often called Freak of Nature the best band he has been a part of and also said that he wanted to stray from the 80s sound and adopt a more 70s approach.